ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 DEFINING TECH DEBT

 Another way to define technical debt is as a technical decision, implemen - tation, or nuance that actively reduces the efficiency or effectiveness of the business today or in the future. e point is that tech debt has a conse - quence that matters.
-Some of your code might be objectively ugly or ineffi - cient, but if that inefficiency has no impact on the business and there s no need to modify that code in the future to maintain quality, performance,
+Some of your code might be objectively ugly or ineffi - cient, but if that inefficiency has no impact on the business and There'sno need to modify that code in the future to maintain quality, performance,

 or iteration, then that code isn t costly in terms of tech debt.
 After all, the goal of software development, especially at a startup, is not to write the perfect codebase, but to build software that enables the business.